 Latincouver and LAHM

-In 2024 Latincouver’s series of Latin American Heritage Month events ran from October 15th to November 3rd.
-Its dates for 2025 will be about the same.
+In 2025 Latincouver’s series of Latin American Heritage Month events run from October 14th to November 2nd.

 Why does Latincouver offer Latin American Heritage Month events up until the first few days of November?
 Because the Day of the Dead is an important day in Latin American culture, most notably in Mexico.
 It takes place the day after Halloween and is often celebrated over the course of a couple of days (so the first one or two days of November).